-Analysis | Federal judge scolds USPS on vote-by-mail delays: 5 key takeaways
+Analysis | Federal judge scolds USPS on vote-by-mail delays: Five key takeaways

 The Postal Service is required to put in writing to supervisors in Minnesota, New Jersey, North Carolina and Pennsylvania that the deadlines chart originally issued has been replaced.

-In the following districts that have consistently underperformed on ballot mail, or have not properly reported ballot mail handling practices:
+The following districts have consistently underperformed on ballot mail or have not properly reported ballot mail-handling practices:

-- Greater South Carolina
+- Greater South Carolina.

 - Greensboro, N.C.

-- Mid-Carolinas
+- Mid-Carolinas.

-- Central Pennsylvania
+- Central Pennsylvania.

-- Kentuckiana (includes parts Kentucky and Indiana)
+- Kentuckiana (includes parts Kentucky and Indiana).

-- Greater Indiana
+- Greater Indiana.

-- Northern New England (Vermont, New Hampshire and Maine)
+- Northern New England (Vermont, New Hampshire and Maine).

-- Colorado/Wyoming
+- Colorado/Wyoming.

-- Greater Michigan
+- Greater Michigan.

-- Philadelphia Metropolitan
+- Philadelphia metropolitan.

 The Postal Service is required to “convey orally” Sullivan’s orders about extraordinary measures and requirement that they certify their facilities “all clear” of election mail by 10 a.m., handing off any ballots that remain either through a pickup from local election officials or a special delivery to the election office.